alloydwhitlock/huey/README.md

 ### Method 1: Clone in Themes Directory

-The simplest method of instlaling Huey is cloning the Huey directly into the site `themes/huey` directory.
-Below is a command that can be copied & pasted into a temrinal to clone the Huey theme.
+The simplest method of installing Huey is cloning the Huey directly into the site `themes/huey` directory.
+Below is a command that can be copied & pasted into a terminal to clone the Huey theme.

 ```git clone https://github.com/alloydwhitlock/huey/ --depth=1```